hesonghuan17-netizen/Superconducting-Cross-Platform-Quantum-Noise-Model/tutorials/README.md

 ## Single-Round Repetition Code Optimization

-The framework includes specialized optimization for single-round repetition codes, using the **quantum diamond norm** (L1 norm) as the objective function to minimize differences between simulated and experimental measurement distributions.
+The framework includes specialized optimization for single-round repetition codes, using the **quantum diamond norm** (total variation distance norm) as the objective function to minimize differences between simulated and experimental measurement distributions.

 ### Single-Round Code Features